Website Manager

 Picture Day

-Basket Form A: form a picture day 2024.pdf
+Basket Form A: form a picture day 2025.pdf

 Basket Ideas: basket ideas.pdf

-Picture Day Schedule/Volunteer Schedule for September 8th: picture day coach-volunteer revised 9.1.24.pdf
+Picture Day Schedule/Volunteer Schedule for September 7th: TBD

-Reminder, bring your baskets worth $50 or higher with Form A attached and baskets already put together and cellophane or basket wrap on the basket, at 8:00am to Cypress Community Center by volleyball courts in the grassy area on Sunday, September 8th.
+Reminder, bring your baskets worth $50 or higher with Form A attached and baskets already put together and cellophane or basket wrap on the basket, at 8:00am to Cypress Community Center by volleyball courts in the grassy area on Sunday, September 7th.
+NO Chocolates in baskets please!

 Picture and volunteer times are in the document above.
 NO MORE CHANGES since the photographer has all the times of all 120 teams listed and we have to keep to our timeline!